- Primary Subject: Best sim racing wheel bases for PC and consoles

 The MOZA R9 V2, with its impressive 9Nm of torque, truly stands out for those seeking an authentic direct-drive experience, especially if they are considering transitioning from gear or belt-driven sim racing alternatives.

 Remarkably compact in design, this wheelbase is versatile enough to be effortlessly mounted on a variety of rigs.
-For added stability, it even offers the option of securing it with a table clamp if you're at a desk sitting in one of the best gaming chairs for racing.
+For added stability, it even offers the option of securing it with a table clamp if you're at a desk.

 It's important to note that the MOZA R9 is exclusively compatible with PC, which may disappoint console players.
 However, if you're a PC user and in search of your first great direct drive wheel, few alternatives can rival its performance and value.